 HMRC allow generous tax savings for self-employed businesses that spend time working from home.
 Make sure you are aware of them.

 Most businesses claim a modest use of home charge of just £26 a month but HMRC actually allows you more than that.
 For sole traders who work from home, HMRC allows a much more scientific method for calculating what expenses you can deduct for the use of your home.

 If you are a self-employed business owner, you can claim for a proportion of the following home costs;

 For businesses that use a dedicated room in the house for work, the Use of Home claim can be very generous indeed.
-There are some handy examples of what can be claimed as use of home expenses.

 There are several tax free benefits that can be paid to staff to save both you and them tax.

 It always surprises how few businesses take advantages of these benefits, either for themselves of their staff.
 The cycle to work scheme has been in operation for several years and can save up to 25% of the cost of a new bike, as well as making tax savings.